 And the end result is delightful!

 The cocktail is slightly smoky and sweet, the toasted pecan taste really taking shape as you swallow the whiskey.
 There’s a subtle vanilla taste, too, and while the Toasted Pecan Old Fashioned is strong, it goes down smoothly.
 (Maybe a little too smoothly, so you’ve been warned!)

 Toasted Pecan Old Fashioned Essentials

 - 16 oz. mason jar: You need a place to let the vodka infuse… and I love mason jars for projects like these.
 The classic mason jar will work, though these personalized mason jars would be super cute if you’re into this and want your jars to be labeled.

 - A jigger or an angled measuring cup: I use my Oxo Good Grips Mini Stainless Steel Angled Measuring Cup religiously when making cocktails because it shows both tablespoons and ounces.

-Here’s how you can make it for yourself, your friends and family this winter:
+If so, scroll on down to learn how to make this goodness for yourself, your friends and family this winter: